 - We run free of charge open access sessions, which mean that we can only supervise children and young people while they are on site and participating in the activities

 - Participants cannot be confined to the grounds or prevented from coming and going as they please

 - We are not able to escort your child home; we do not provide childcare or a crèche facility and cannot be responsible for your child out of sessional hours

-- If your child wants to take part in the activities programme, the child or a responsible adult will need to sign them in providing emergency contact details, medical requirements and non-compulsory equalities data
+- If your child wants to take part in the activities programme, due to recent changes to data protection law (GDPR) it is now necessary for all children and young people to be registered by a parent/responsible adult providing emergency contact details, medical requirements and non-compulsory equalities data

 - In the event of an emergency every effort will be made to contact parents or carers using the information supplied